marinho/go-website/Readme.md

-This is just an experimental project to cover T Dispatch's Auto Dispatch service, written in Go language and using the Fleet API to request available drivers, bookings picking up soon and to dispatch bookings.
+This is just an experimental project of a simple CMS system written in Go language and AngularJS framework.
+The main goal with this project is to explore Angular JS to understand how it works.

 ## Setup

 1. You first need to install **Go lang**
-1. You must have MongoDB installed with a T Dispatch database
+1. You must have MongoDB installed

 ## How to run it in Linux or MacOSX